EclecticKlos/EclecticKlos.github.io/blog/t1-git-blog.md

 GitHub is a good place to store code because you can access it from anywhere, share it with anyone, it is backed up redunantly by GitHub.

+*adding extra text to trigger a new webpage build*